ariasdiniz/ariasdiniz/README.md

 - 👀 I’m interested in Ruby, Python, Java and everything related to back-end
 - 🌱 I’m currently trying to specialize in back-end tools, frameworks and techniques
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me: Here on GitHub
+- 📫 How to reach me via e-mail: aria.diniz.dev@gmail.com